 Our school is located in the Exchange District at 321 McDermot, close to downtown Winnipeg.
-It is an area of the city that dozens of learners from Met School's engage in on a daily basis through experiential learning and internships.
+It is an area of the city that dozens of learners from Met Schools engage in on a daily basis through experiential learning like our division's Tech Hub and Graphic Design Sandbox programs.
+However, our location is also in proximity to many valued community partners that give us convenient access for students to participate in diverse career development opportunities.
 We are excited to work in, with and from this community.

-What sets a Met School apart from other high schools is that learners balance their week between integrating subjects into project work guided by their interest in collaboration with their teacher-advisor, as well as spending two days a week working alongside a mentor at a business or organization that aligns with the learners interests.
+What sets a Met School apart from other high schools is that learners co-design learning experiences with their advisors so that they can pursue an area of interest that connects to relevant curriculum and that deepens with their community connections.
+Our learners spend two days a week working alongside a mentor at a business or organization that aligns with their interests, and three days a week in our building participating in other core high school credits via a mix of project-based learning, and hands-on, minds-on methods.
+Students are expected to demonstrate independence with this type of learning as it is employs self-determination and critical thinking skills.
 As with the other Met Schools, learners still need to complete 30 credit hours to graduate with a high school diploma.
 In that sense we are no different to other Manitoba high schools, it's just how learners get to graduation is different.

-Other elements of our school that distinguish us are our advisory classes, where 15 learners are guided by a teacher advisor in working through their projects and internships from grade 9 through to graduation.
-We also focus on experiential learning as a way to explore, learn and demonstrate the evolution of knowledge, attitudes and action.
-Over examinations, learners will present public exhibitions four times a year, followed by a narrative - a story of the learners social, emotional and academic growth over the term.
+Other elements of our school that distinguish us are our advisory classes, where 16 learners are guided by a teacher advisor in working through their projects and career development experiences from grade 9 through to graduation.
+In place of examinations (besides provincial standardized tests), learners will present public exhibitions four times a year, followed by a narrative - a story of the learners social, emotional and academic growth over the term.

 Interested in learning more?
 Feel free to reach out.